jbossdemocentral/jdg-labs/lab-guides/lab7-guide.md

 # JDG + EAP Lab 7 Guide
-This explains the steps for lab 6, either follow them step-by-step or if you feel adventurous try to accomplish goals without the help of the step-by-step guide.
+This explains the steps for lab 7, either follow them step-by-step or if you feel adventurous try to accomplish goals without the help of the step-by-step guide.

 ## Background
 myTODO application is a success, but we don't know much about our users.
-The marketing department has expressed requirements for tracking if users are using Computers orTablets, which OS they are using and which browsers are more popular.
+The marketing department has expressed requirements for tracking if users are using computers or tablets, which OS they are using and which browsers are more popular.

 ## Use-case
 We will implement a solution to store user information.
 To minimize any impact to performance user information should be stored unstructured.
 Via Map/Reduce pattern we can structure the data and make use of it using reporting tools.
 The user information is captured from the User-Agent HTTP header that browser typically prodvide.